Close

 Wanaque Reservoir Loop

 The Wanaque Reservoir Loop route for motorcycle rides circles Wanaque Reservoir and Norvin Green State Forest.
 You can tailor this route to your own needs based on how far you’d like to ride.
-This is a great motorcycle ride to take in the fall when the leaves of the Norvin Green State Forest trees start to turn.
+This is a great motorcycle ride to take in the fall when the leaves of the Norvin Green State Forest start to turn.
 You can take in the sights of the beautiful Wanaque Reservoir and be one with nature for a few hours.

 What to Remember When Going on a Motorcycle Ride in New Jersey